 (A) "Absent day" means any day that a child is authorized and scheduled to be in the care of the provider, but is not in attendance, and child care would have been provided had the child been present with the provider.

 (B) "Adult" means an individual who is age eighteen or older.

-(C) "Authorization" means the hours that a county department of job and family services (CDJFS) determines that a child may receive publicly funded child care from an eligible provider chosen by the caretaker.
+(C) "Authorization" means the hours that a county agency determines that a child may receive publicly funded child care from an eligible provider chosen by the caretaker.
 The authorization shall be reasonably related to the number of hours of the caretaker's qualifying activities.

 (D) "Back swipe period" means the time period that includes the current week of service plus the previous two weeks.

 (E) "Border state child care provider" means a child care provider who is licensed, certified, or otherwise approved by the border state to provide child care services.
 A border state child care provider may provide publicly funded child care only to a recipient who resides in an Ohio county.